 If you can’t decide on the brand of the clock, you may start your journey by nailing down the design you want in a clock.
 Identify the concept you want.
 People most commonly want either minimalists, Art Deco, or vintage watches, especially with recent trends.
-But there are other styles you might want to explore such as contemporary, industrial or perhaps Scandinavian.
+But there are other styles you might want to explore such as contemporary, industrial, or perhaps Scandinavian.
 These designs are making a renaissance along with other retro concepts.

 Learning the material of the clock also helps a great deal when it comes to choosing the right item.
 After all, a clock will remain on your walls mostly untouched for long periods of time.
 It takes a lot of maintenance to deal with certain materials.
 You may choose more expensive materials such as gold or bronze, but you may also opt for strong ones such as steel and titanium.
-Plastic wall clocks do exist as well — and flock the market, too — but they don’t give as much of a luxurious feel as the other materials mentioned.
+Plastic wall clocks do exist as well — and flocks the market, too — but they don’t give as much of a luxurious feel as the other materials mentioned.

 4. Interior Design

 A clock becomes part of the room where you put it in.
-So before you make that purchase make sure that the clock fits perfectly with the room’s interior design.
+So before you make that purchase, make sure that the clock fits perfectly with the room’s interior design.
 From the colour of the wall to the furniture sets, make sure that every piece in the room is cohesive.
 A clock that doesn’t fit a room’s aesthetic might make it stand out for all the wrong reasons.

 Not all clocks are created equal.
 Just like wristwatches, wall clocks have different movements powering them through.
 Whether it’s quartz or a mechanical movement (or in the case of the Atmos clock, temperature), it makes a huge deal of what type of movement makes your clock work.
 Quartz is more common for wall clocks because it doesn’t need to be wound every now and then.
 It also proves reliable in longer periods as well as a more inexpensive choice.

-Perhaps the most important trait you should be looking for, especially from wall clocks made by luxury watch brands.
-Always check for authenticity even if you end up with a dealer wall clock that isn’t official products of the brand.
+Perhaps this is the most important trait you should be looking for, especially from wall clocks made by luxury watch brands.
+Always check for authenticity even if you end up with a wall clock that isn’t an official product of the brand.
 These clocks are mostly distributed by the brand to retailers or boutiques for marketing or display purposes.
 Some boutiques sell these clocks and oftentimes end up in an auction.
 A lot of counterfeits and knockoffs are scattered all around the Internet and it’s easy to be fooled especially if you don’t see an item in person.
 Make sure you’re buying from a reliable source and if possible, ask for expert opinions on it.
 Forums are flocked by a lot of experts who would help in identifying whether or not a clock is authentic.

 History of Time on Walls